 - Leg movements that you can’t control

 A heroin withdrawal timeline is dependent on many factors, including how long the person has been using, the type of heroin, other drugs used along with the drug, and genetic predisposition.
 Withdrawal typically begins within 6 to 12 hours of the last use of heroin and lasts for several days.
 So, how long does heroin take to leave your system?
 The length of time for heroin to leave your system can be anywhere from less than a week to more than ten days.

 Heroin addiction can be overcome.
 Rehab programs for heroin are available in several forms, with varying approaches to recovery and support.
 Heroin addiction treatment is a multi-step process that requires the help and support of family, friends, and qualified physicians.
 It starts with starting a drug rehabilitation program that helps you achieve physical and emotional abstinence to recover from heroin addiction fully.

-Treatment options for heroin addiction may include heroin detox (whereby the patient is medically weaned off the drug), followed by counseling and therapy to manage any underlying psychological issues.
+Treatment options for heroin addiction may include heroin detox (whereby the client is medically weaned off the drug), followed by counseling and therapy to manage any underlying psychological issues.

 If you or a loved one are struggling with heroin addiction, contact our rehab center, Pacific Sands Recovery Center in Orange County at 949-732-1708.
 Talk to one of our care coordinators for free medical advice and take the first step towards an unmatched level of care and personalization.